makeusabrew/horde/README.md

     -p, --procs <n>      Number of containers to spawn [4] -o, --output [file]  XML file to write JUnit results to -s, --source [dir]   Source directory to mount
-    -c, --config [dir]   Configuration directory to mount -i, --image [image]  Docker image to use [makeusabrew/horde]
+    -c, --config [dir]   Configuration directory to mount [--source/horde] -i, --image [image]  Docker image to use [makeusabrew/horde]
 ```

-The two required parameters are `--source` and `--config`:
+The only required parameter is `--source`:

 ### --source